Prepared For Lives Of Service

 Whether in the church, the academy, or in society at large, Union provides the tools and preparation students need to fulfill their calling in the world.

-Union's updated curriculum promises to enhance the school's longstanding tradition of academic excellence and commitment to social justice to social justice while expanding its capacity to educate leaders in multiple faith traditions. - Dean Mary Boys
+Union's updated curriculum promises to enhance the school's longstanding tradition of academic excellence and commitment to social justice while expanding its capacity to educate leaders in multiple faith traditions. - Dean Mary Boys